FerRacimo/Archaeomics/PCAandAdmixture.md

 mkdir K3
 ```

 Let's run the Admixture program with K=2, K=3 and K=4 ancestral components.
-Note that this will take some time to run as the algorithm performs a serioes of EM steps until it converges.
+Note that this will take some time to run as the algorithm performs a series of EM steps until it converges.
 In the mean time, you may want to review the lectures from today (or check facebook, your call).

 ```
 for i in {2..4}; do